lnpminh/Immersive-Zone/README.md

 ## Goal

-The goal of the Immersive Zone app is to provide users with an easy and intuitive way to visualize furniture in their space.
-By using AR technology, the app allows users to see how different furniture options would look in their space when it comes to staging a house for sell. <br>

-This helps realtors save operating expenses with different furnitures staging styles, and buyers make informed buying decisions.
+The goal of the Immersive Zone app is allowing realtors to save operating expenses with different furnitures staging styles, and help buyers make informed purchasing decisions with better visualiztion.

 ## Objectives